-Marmite maker Unilever's sales soar after hiking prices
+Magnum-maker Unilever's sales soar after it raises prices

 The number of goods - or volume - that Unilever sold fell by 2.5% in the six months to the end of June but its prices rose by 11.2%.

-The Magnum maker saw the same trend in its ice cream business, where the value of sales rose but it was due to price increases as the volume of products it sold fell by 5.2%.
+The Cornetto-maker saw the same trend in its ice cream business, where the value of sales rose but it was due to price increases as the volume of products it sold fell by 5.2%.

-In its other food division, which includes names such as Hellman's, sales rose by 10.4% to €6.6bn.
+In its other food division, which includes names such as Hellmann's, sales rose by 10.4% to €6.6bn.
 Prices increased by 12.6% but volumes declined by 1.9%.

 Its other businesses such as personal care, and beauty and wellness - which includes luxury make-up brands such as Hourglass - saw both prices and volumes rise over the six months.